cpaniaguam/dsa201f21/README.md

 ## Student Profile

-Although there are no formal prerrequisites to participate in this course, the ideal student should have
+Although there are no formal prerequisites to participate in this course, the ideal student should have

 - A legitimate interest/curiosity in data science
 - Some curiosity about business, science, education, health, or another substantive area